Farama-Foundation/PettingZoo/README.md

 * gamma: Graphical games developed by us, in PyGame.
 All games are cooperative, and many pose features very challenging to reinforcement learning.
 * magent: A set of environments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
 * mpe: 'Multi-agent Particle Environments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
-* robotics: A collection of 3D multi-agent robot environments, simulated with MuJoC
+* robotics: A collection of 3D multi-agent robot environments, simulated with MuJoCo
 * sisl: An eclectic collection of 3 games developed by SISL, originally from https://github.com/sisl/MADRL

 To install a set of games, use `pip3 install pettingzoo[atari]`, substituting atari for other classes of games when desired.